-Are you considering replacement siding?
+Are you considering replacing your siding?
 Whether your siding is outdated, rundown, or inefficient, you need a replacement siding that will be worth the investment.

 Two of the most popular siding choices are vinyl and fiber cement.
-While they may share many benefits, like their low maintenance makeups, they are actually quite different.
-Here is a guide to help you choose which option is better for your home.
+While they may share many benefits, like their low-maintenance makeup, they are actually quite different.
+Here is a guide to help you choose which siding option is better for your home.

 Vinyl vs. Fiber Cement

 You can achieve a beautiful plank siding look with both vinyl and fiber cement.
 Both materials come in a variety of styles and colors.
 Each product can be designed to mimic cedar planks, shingles, or vertical wood panels.

 Vinyl siding is a plastic siding material.
 It is composed mostly of polyvinyl chloride resin.

 Fiber cement is composed of wood pulp, sand, Portland cement, and water.
 While there are many brands of fiber cement, James Hardie siding is the number one brand for fiber cement and the number one siding in America.